veit/jupyter-tutorial/docs/data-processing/apis/grpc/test.rst

       :language: python
       :lines: 30-39

 #.
-Authentication can also be tested, e.g. with:
+Authentication can also be tested, for example with:

    .. literalinclude:: tests/test_accounts.py
       :language: python